 There are many varieties of Dracaena suitable for home growth.
 The D. draco and D. marginata are wonderfully easy plants that tolerate a wide variety of conditions.
 These plants feature arching leaves from a woody stem.

 Dracaena leaves can be green, yellow and green, or even tri-colored.
 Also a member of the agave family, they like to be regularly watered in the summer and almost left dry throughout the winter.
 D. fragrans is often used to make the popular ti plants or false palms.

 Succulents and Cacti

 These plants have gained an unfair reputation, probably because of the difficulty required to coax a bloom from a bromeliad.
-It's true that making these jungle plants bloom in the house is a tricky task.
-They require copious warmth and water, along with high humidity and filtered light, to produce their showy flower spikes.
+It is true that making these jungle plants bloom in the house is a tricky task.
+They require copious warmth and water, along with high humidity and filtered light to produce their showy flower spikes.

 However, many species of bromeliads have beautiful leaves that are attractive by themselves.
-Bromeliads plants are usually watered by filling the central cup.
-They require little fertilizer, and when pups appear around the base of the plant, these can be potted up to increase your collection.
+Bromeliad plants are usually watered by filling the central cup.
+They require little fertilizer, and when pups appear around the base of the plant, these can be repotted to increase your collection.

-Technically a dracaena species, lucky bamboo is the perennial office plant.
-Untold pots of these thrive in awful conditions, sporadically watered with bad lighting and poor air quality.
+Technically a dracaena species, lucky bamboo (Dracaena sanderiana) is the perennial office plant.
+Untold pots of these thrive in awful conditions, such as sporadically watered with bad lighting and poor air quality.